 Getting sound and words to be congruent is a complex issue.
 It requires a spiritual, theological process of finding that place in the heart where the gospel has touched the preacher's own life.
-Nothing can replace speaking out of the spiritual center.
-It is the place from which the melody of redemption arises and permeates our voice. (p.
-75)
+Nothing can replace speaking out of that spiritual center.
+It is the place from which the melody of redemption arises and permeates our voice.